LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/manager tools for live chat/web-history.md

 The web history includes the following information:

 * **Start** - The time when the visitor was first connected to the agent (displayed in the visitor’s local time).
-* **MCS** - The Meaningful Connection Score, available for English language analysis.
+* **MCS** - The Meaningful Conversation Score, available for English language analysis.
 * **Visitor name** - The visitor’s name as provided in the pre-chat survey.
 * **Skill** - The skill assigned to the engagement.
 * **Agent name** - The name of the agent who handled the chat.